ogecko/alpaca-benro-polaris/docs/betatest.md

 * RjhNZ (Richard Healey) (PCCGG) - Nice concept, happy to buy you several coffees and will beta test the hell out of your work.
 * Matt17463 (Matthew McDaniel) -  I'd love to help with your Benro driver project.
 * Cynical Sarge (Andrew Sargent) - I would like to participate in the Beta testing of the Polaris driver.
+* Ramymah (Ramy Mahdy) - I was wondering if I can be of any help?
+I’m a software quality engineer at Apple and I have a lot of Apple devices that run iOS/ iPadOS and macOS.

 # Beta Test Results Summary